Using statistical methods in pricing to model sales volume and profit:

-Once you have gathered enough data, you are able to calculate some simple statistical key figures that give you some useful insight like:
+Once you have gathered enough data, you are able to calculate some simple statistical key figures that allow you to analyze the data which can lead to you acquiring some useful insight such as:

 - Average sales per SKU in a time unit, e.g. 1 unit sold every 10 days in average => 3 units sold per month in